MiaRasmussen05/LunationDesign/README.md

     ![The top of the thank you page](./READMEimages/TopOfThankYouPage.PNG)

   - __Response__
     - The thank you page also have information for the visit0r about their messages.
-In case there is a backlock off messages and they haven't gotten a respond from the creator.
+In case there is a back lock off messages and they haven't gotten a respond from the creator.
-    - The page is to reasure the visiter about their messages even if they haven't gotten an respond.
+    - The page is to reassure the visitor about their messages even if they haven't gotten an respond.
     - It is responsive for all sizes.
 With three boxes around an image of the digital drawing of a girl for bigger screens.
-For smaller screens the three boxes moves under the image and gets centered.
+For smaller screens the three boxes moves under the image and gets centred.
       - No Respond?
       - 48 Hours.
       - Any More Questions?